 That is what drives us.
 Experience, Rho.

 Passionate about our pursuit to help each person live a pain-free life, analgesia is not only a focus for Rho, it’s a center of excellence.
-With nearly 40,000 patients treated in over 200 studies and 2,400 sites, our expertise navigating the unique challenges associated with pain management trials is not only helpful, it’s crucial.
-Because of our strong site relationships, reputation for meeting or even exceeding program timelines, expertise implementing decentralized clinical trial solutions, and insider’s understanding of the FDA’s Division of Anesthesia, Analgesia, and Addiction Products (DAAAP), Rho is the pain partner to help your clinical development program reach its goals.
+With nearly 50,000 patients treated in over 250 studies and 2,900 sites, our expertise navigating the unique challenges associated with analgesia drug development is not only helpful, it’s crucial.
+Because of our strong site relationships, reputation for meeting or even exceeding program timelines, expertise implementing decentralized clinical trial solutions, and insider’s understanding of the FDA’s Division of Anesthesiology, Addiction Medicine, and Pain Medicine (DAAP), and analgesia clinical trial patient dropouts, Rho is the analgesia and pain partner to help your analgesia clinical research program reach its goals.

 On a mission to bring relief to the millions in pain, we look forward to setting your program up for success with our cross-functional collaborative approach.
 We proudly invite you to experience Rho.

 - Acute Otitis Media

 - Musculoskeletal Pain (including Chronic Lower Back Pain)